 This eggnog recipe from Wine Enthusiast looks great, as does this one from No Recipes.
 Alternatively, you might want to try Gordon Ramsay’s recipe for chilled eggnog – you can just heat it up instead of serving it cold.
 If you like the idea of eggnog but don’t eat eggs – or you’re trying to reduce your calories, or watch cholesterol – why not try this vegan eggnog by Minimalist Baker?
 It might not be traditional, but it’s just as delicious!
 Have a watch of the video below to see how to make warm eggnog.

-Mulled drinks are wonderfully festive, but sometimes you might not be in the mood for red wine.
-If you’re craving the comforting warmth and spice of a mulled drink but fancy something lighter, why not try making mulled cider?
+If you’re craving the comforting warmth and spice of a mulled drink but fancy something lighter than red wine, why not try making mulled cider?
 Just like mulled wine, mulled cider is made by infusing cider with spices like cinnamon, star anise and cloves, and adding a glug of brandy – and there are many ways to put your own spin on this festive drink.
 We think adding maple syrup instead of honey or sugar tastes great – and including a dash of ginger beer gives it a warming, spicy kick, too.

 If you’re not big on brandy, you can easily swap it for rum – or alternatively, you can omit the alcohol altogether.
-Using a good quality cloudy apple juice instead of cider works really well, and means kids can enjoy this Christmas tipple, too.
+Using a good quality cloudy apple juice instead of cider works really well, and means kids can enjoy this winter warmer, too.
 To mix things up even more, you could even use a flavoured cider like pear or strawberry.
 For recipes, you might want to try this quick and easy mulled cider by The Londoner.
-Alternatively, try Nigella Lawson’s fruity and mellow recipe, this rich recipe from Vintage Roots, or Jamie Oliver’s recipe, featured in the video below.
+Alternatively, try Nigella Lawson’s fruity and mellow recipe, this rich recipe from Vintage Roots, or Tesco’s recipe, featured in the video below.